dreadflopp/dreads_modlist_patches/README.md

 1. Ensure the DynDOLOD esm and esp files are checked in the right pane.
 1. Sort with LOOT.
 1. Ensure DynDOLOD.esp is the last plugin in the load order.

+Deactivate the following mods:

+* Majestic Mountains - Cathedral Concept LOD generation textures

+### xLODGen - Occlusion

+1. Run xLODGen from the MO2 executable drop-down list.
+1. Select everything in Select Worldspace(s).
+1. Ensure only the *Occlusion* box is checked. ocess.
+1. Once the completed message has appeared, close xLODGen.

+After closing xLODGen, the occlusion data will be in Overwrite:

+1. Double-click on Overwrite.
+A window will open.
+1. Drag the file *Occlusion.esp* from Overwrite to *Occlusion_Data*.
+1. Close the window.
+1. Ensure the *Occlusion_Data* mod is active (checked).

 # Mod Configuration (MCM)